tara-fenton/venue/project-worksheet.md

 *   dj can add to playlist
 *   handle log in errors

+### PHASE TWO

+*   store dj in database
+*   dj can open their playlists or create a new one
+*   dj can add to playlist
+*   handle log in errors

 Questions:
 What can I do about the spotify loggedin
-Looks like a bunch of code i dont need
+Looks like a bunch of code i dont need plus something weird loads when you get to the Page

+do sessions go away on refresh??

 ### PHASE THREE